matze-dd/Tex2txt/README.md

 ```
 bash checks.sh Banach/*.tex > errs
 ```
-will check the main text, extracted footnotes and captions (with their own text flows), as well as foreign-language text in all these files.
+will check the main text and extracted foreign-language parts in all these files.
 The result file 'errs' will contain names of files with problems together with filtered messages from the proofreader.